bobbyiliev/introduction-to-bash-scripting/content/005-bash-user-input.md

 echo "Welcome to DevDojo!"
 ```

-The above will prompt the user for input, and then store that input as a string/text in a variable.
+The above will prompt the user for input and then store that input as a string/text in a variable.

 We can then use the variable and print a message back to them.